10 Things You Should Do When Daylight Savings Time Ends

 Flip Your Mattress

-You should flip your mattress twice a year, so why not mark the event with Daylight Savings Time?
+You should flip your mattress twice a year, so why not mark the event with the time change?
 Flipping and rotating your mattress is important to avoid irregular wear, which can shorten the lifespan of your mattress and result in back problems too!
-Check out these 7 things that could happen if you sleep on an old mattress.
+But not all mattresses are made to be flipped, so double check first.

 Reverse Your Fans

 When Daylight Savings Time begins, you should switch your ceiling fans to spin counter-clockwise to keep things cooler.
 But now that it’s fall, it’s time to reverse them—clockwise rotation directs warm air back down.
-Don’t have a ceiling fan, it’s an easy and worthwhile DIY project that can make your heating and cooling system that much more efficient.
+It you don’t have a ceiling fan, it’s an easy and worthwhile DIY project that can make your heating and cooling system that much more efficient.

 Replace Your HVAC Filters

 If you live in a climate with seasons, you know you’ll be turning on the heat soon, if you haven’ already.
 Before you do that, it’s important to change the filter.
 A good furnace filter not only helps with the HVAC system’s efficiency by keeping air flowing smoothy, it filters particles out of the air that can impact people with allergies or other respiratory issues.
 Keeping your heating and cooling vents clear is in your best interest for health reasons as well as saving money on your energy bill.

 Check Your Water Heater

-Water heaters need flushing and the end of Daylight Savings Time is a good chance to take care of that task.
+Water heaters need flushing from time to time, and the end of Daylight Savings Time is a good chance to take care of that task.
 It’s another easy project that you can tackle in a few hours; here’s how to do it.
-Check your water heater to make sure it’s not leaking and flush out the sediment that’s trapped inside.
+Check your water heater to make sure it’s not leaking too.

 Change the Batteries in Your Smoke Alarm

 It’s quite “alarming” to wake up in the middle of the night to the sound of your smoke alarm chirping.
-Avoid that unpleasant sound by changing the batteries at the end of Daylight Savings Time.
-You should also review these smoke alarm maintenance tips for home safety.
+Avoid that unpleasant sound by changing the batteries whenever the time changes.
+If your smoke alarms are getting older, it’s also a good time to replace them with new ones.

 Clean Your Gutters